 When it comes to battery, the full-day autonomy an iPad offers, can be competed by only a few laptops on the market.
 It seems the iPad doesn’t perform as many advanced CPU intensive tasks like a laptop will and perhaps this is why many experts report longer battery duration, as well as battery length per session.

-For example the iPad Air offers an all day battery about to 10 1/2 hours.
+For example the old model iPad Air offers an all day battery about to 10 1/2 hours.
+But newer models provide even longer battery life.

 For more on the iPad battery, see our post: How to Fix iPhone Battery Draining Overnight